-Everything about Chateau Ducru Beaucaillou St. Julien, Bordeaux wine producer, Second Growth profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Ducru Beaucaillou St. Julien Second Growth with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Ducru Beaucaillou History, Overview

-Ducru Beaucaillou is one of the oldest Bordeaux wine producing estates in the Medoc.
+Ducru Beaucaillou is one of the oldest estates in the Medoc.
 History dates what we know of as Ducru Beaucaillou all the back to the start of the 13th century.
-As a working Bordeaux vineyard in Saint Julien, the Bergeron family was in charge the chateau from 1720.
 Bertrand Ducru purchased the estate in 1795.
 He added his name to the winery which quickly earned fame under the name of Chateau Ducru Beaucaillou.
 The owner was not done yet.
-Ducru Beaucaillou hired the well known Parisian architect, Paul Abadie to create a special chateau on the property.
-Paul Abadie took the current design they were already using and added a second story to the chateau which became the now famous looking facade we enjoy today.
-They also upgraded the vineyards and built a new, barrel aging cellar.
+Ducru Beaucaillou hired the well-known Parisian architect, Paul Abadie, to create the chateau.

 Chateau Ducru Beaucaillou, The Modern Era

-Chateau Ducru Beaucaillou is producing the best wines in their history today!
+Since 2003, Bruno Borie has been the current proprietor and is firmly in charge of everything that takes place at Chateau Ducru Beaucaillou.
+Chateau Ducru Beaucaillou is producing the best wines in its history today.
 That is something you can easily see by tasting the wines, and that says a lot, considering how many great wines were produced at the estate over the years.
 Much of that credit goes to Bruno Borie.
-Since 2003, Bruno Borie has been the current proprietor and is firmly in charge of everything that takes place at Chateau Ducru Beaucaillou.

 Chateau Ducru Beaucaillou Vineyard, Terroir, Grapes, WInemaking